John Hall (21 December 1739 – 1797) was a British engraver and painter.

-Hall was born in Wivenhoe, near Colchester, on 21 Dec.
-1739.
+Hall was born in Wivenhoe, near Colchester, in 1739.
 He studied under the French immigrant engraver Simon François Ravenet.
 A fellow student was William Wynne Ryland, later executed for forgery.
 In 1756 and 1761, he won prizes from the Society for the Encouragement of Arts, Manufactures and Commerce.

 Hall was appointed a fellow of the Society of Artists in 1765, later serving as its director (an annual appointment requiring election).
 He was elected director in 1768, 1769 and 1771.
 In 1785 he was appointed historical engraver to George III, following the death of William Woollett.